 - Hostels are cheap but shop around.
 If you’re solo find another solo traveler and book together.

 - I recommend you leave your heavy backpack and carry only some necessities.
-The hike up the Inca steps in Yumani is physically taxing at such high altitude.
+The hike up the Inca steps in Yumani is physically taxing at such high altitudes.

 A DAY IN BREAKDOWN: